cnstahl/mysite/research.md

 <strong> Error correction-- </strong> The search for quantum error-correcting codes useful for performing fault-tolerant quantum computation has led to deep understanding of phases in condensed matter physics.
 While not all phases are useful for error correction, and the best fault-tolerant architecture might not come from a stable phase, ideas from both of these fields are ripe for cross pollination.

 <strong> Emergence-- </strong> Strongly interacting systems can have phenomena that are not obvious from their microscopic descriptions.
-While examples abound in physics and other sciences, the clearest illustrations to me are topological order and self-correction.
+While examples abound in physics and other sciences, the simplest illustrations to me are topological order and self-correction.